Reserve Account

 The process heavily relies on manual effort, slowing down transactions

-A clear and appealing entry point is key to auto-refill adoption.
+Due to the convenience of auto-refill, we encourage merchants to use it, so a clear and motivating entry point is essential.
 I began by analyzing indirect competitors with similar experiences for inspiration.
-They combine 'setup' and 'editing' under a single 'Add Funds' button caused confusion, especially for merchants updating existing settings.
+They placed 'setup' and 'disable' under a single 'Add Funds' button, which caused confusion—why go to 'Add Funds' just to disable the feature?

-To enhance clarity, I proposed separate entry points for initial setup and subsequent adjustments.
+To enhance clarity, I proposed separate entry points for setup and disable.
+After exploring options with low-fi sketches, I selected one, tested it, and iterated based on feedback.

 For scenarios not addressed by flow optimization, I introduced alerts.
 Developing a 5-step mapping process, I identified 20 potential alerts across 2 tasks, 3 states, 2 communication methods, and 2 urgency levels.